-- Documentation of a disability should ideally be no more than 2 years (24 months) old.
+- 1) Documentation of a disability should ideally be no more than 2 years (24 months) old.
 The professional providing the documentation may not be a relative of the student.
-Documentation must be from a qualified professional who has knowledge of the disability and of the specific student. - 2) If the documentation is older than two years, a new assessment of the disability may need to be completed.
-KCU reserves the right to request additional and/or updated information in order to provide the best service to our students. - 3) If, through the Interactive Process in which both Student and KCU participate, the Student fails to provide sufficient information demonstrating a disability, no accommodation will be provided.
-The mere assertion of a disability by a Student is insufficient to establish the existence of a disability. - 4) A prior accommodation does not necessarily demonstrate a current need for a reasonable accommodation.
+Documentation must be from a qualified professional who has knowledge of the disability and the specific student.
+There may be additional documentation requirements, based on the original diagnosis. - 2) If the documentation is older than two years, a new assessment of the disability may need to be completed.
+KCU reserves the right to request additional and/or updated information to provide the best service to our students. - 3) If, through the Interactive Process in which both Student and KCU participate, the Student fails to provide sufficient information demonstrating a disability, no accommodation will be provided.
+The mere assertion of a disability by a Student is typically insufficient to establish the existence of a disability. - 4) A prior accommodation does not necessarily demonstrate a current need for a reasonable accommodation.
 The fact of prior reasonable accommodations is helpful and encouraged to be shared.
 However, receipt of a prior accommodation does not guarantee that the accommodation is relevant or available in the future due to the unique nature of every circumstance. - 5) KCU will not grant a requested accommodation when documentation requirements have not been met and/or KCU reaches a determination that the request creates an undue burden.
-KCU is not required to fundamentally alter its education programs to accommodate a Student; as such, an accommodation that fundamentally alters the nature of the education service, program or activity, that lowers or substantially modifies essential program requirements, or that creates an undue burden on KCU will not be approved. - 6) Accommodations are not provided retroactively.
-Therefore, Student will not be allowed to redo assignments or re-take examinations with accommodations for those assignments/examinations taken prior to receiving accommodations through the formal accommodation request process.
+Additionally, KCU is not required to fundamentally alter its education programs to accommodate a Student; as such, a reasonable accommodation that fundamentally alters the nature of the education service, program, or activity, that lowers or substantially modifies essential program requirements, or that creates an undue burden on KCU will not be approved. - 6) Higher education institutions are permitted to impose specific documentation requirements for students requesting reasonable accommodations per the U.S. Department of Education, Office for Civil Rights. - 7) Accommodations are not provided retroactively.
+Therefore, Students will not be allowed to redo assignments or re-take examinations with accommodations for those assignments/examinations taken before receiving accommodations through the formal accommodation request process.